SoftyDuck/FalixNodes-Desktop/README.md

 Q: Is this official software by FalixNodes?

-A: Yes, FalixNodes Desktop has been approved official software for FalixNodes.
+A: Yes, FalixNodes Desktop has been approved official software for FalixNodes back in mid-2020.

 <br/>